Confirmation empowers us to live by and know the strength of THE SPIRIT OF GOD within and opens us to know that God is really ALIVE in us.

 Confirmation is the second Sacrament of Initiation and is related to both Baptism which precedes it and Eucharist which follows it.

 It is a continuation of a journey begun in Baptism which will find fulfilment in the Eucharist.
 Confirmation is the essential sacramental link between Baptism and Eucharist.

 It is the Spirit which guides us in this journey of initiation, and at each of the three stages the Spirit is at work.
 However, traditionally, the sacrament of Confirmation has been associated in a special way with:

 - a deepening of involvement in the life of the Christian community;

 - and guidance and empowerment for the mission of the Church.

-For these reason it is often called the Sacrament of the Spirit.
+For these reasons it is often called the Sacrament of the Spirit.

 The history of the celebration of Confirmation has been long and varied.

 The Second Vatican Council led the Church to restore Confirmation to its traditional place as the second stage of Christian Initiation.
 Confirmation has always been linked to Baptism.
 Full membership of Christ and his Church is reached by both adult and child in sharing in the Eucharist.

 The themes developed in the Confirmation Program are: